rafikttp/duaForLifeEnglish/supplications/fortress/content/forgiveyou.md

 ---
 layout: allpages
-title:  Invocation for someone who says : "May Allah forgive you" categories : [fortress] order : 83
+title:  Invocation for someone who says, May Allah forgive you categories : [fortress] order : 83
-description: Invocation for someone who says : "May Allah forgive you"
+description: Invocation for someone who says, May Allah forgive you
 ---

 <div class="extra">When someone says:</div>